-(2)First full year of DPIE Existence
+(2)First full year of DPIE existence

-(3)Major design-build commercial developments under construction in CY 2015: MGM Resort Casino \$1,300,000 and College Park Hotel \$130,000
+(3) Major design-build commercial developments under construction in CY 2015: MGM Resort Casino \$1,300,000 and College Park Hotel \$130,000 well as closures of certain businesses in the County until June 1, 2020.
+Recent data now shows the County on a downward trend in positivity rates, hospitalizations and death rates.
+As a result, the County implemented a modified reopening in phases beginning on June 1, 2020.

-&lt;sup>(4)Recovery in residential market and increased construction of larger, more expensive homes and apartments
+(4)Recovery in residential market and increased construction of larger, more expensive homes and apartments